Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Grid graph

+It can be observed that larger $l$ reduces state tensor size (approaching $M$), but with diminishing returns.
+In addition, increased $l$ will raise the order of merged tensors, potentially increase computational complexity.
+Therefore, the stride $l$ must be properly selected to achieve maximum efficiency.

+In addition, we can also use sparse matrices to represent the state tensors, as they actually only participate matrix operations in the algorithm.
+However, its actual effect is not as good as $4$-merging, because when the width is not large, such merging is enough to make the state tensor dense.
+For $m=34$ (the maximum width we calculated) as example, the tensor's density increase from $0.01\%$ to $59.33\%$ after $4$-merges.

-Using the congruence enumeration technique from~\cite{my1}, we contracted the above tensor network and computed $N(m,n)$ for all cases where $m+n\leq77$.
+On the basis of the above, and using the congruence enumeration to avoid numerical overflow , we contracted the above tensor network and computed $N(m,n)$ for all cases where $m+n\leq78$ (added the result of $N(39,39)$ from A006506).
 The complete results have been archived in the corresponding OEIS sequence A089934.
-In addition, we also calculated all cases where $m\leq35, n\leq 100$, for the next constant estimation.
+In addition, we also calculated all cases where $m\leq34, n\leq 100$, for the next constant estimation.